tim-smart/effect-atom/README.md

 ## Working with scoped Effects

-All Atom's that use effects are provided with a `Scope`, so you can add finalizers that will be run when the Atom is no longer used.
+All Atoms that use effects are provided with a `Scope`, so you can add finalizers that will be run when the Atom is no longer used.

 ```ts